JayCurrington/Crafty/diary.md

 # Diary Entries FYP:

+## 14 November 2025
+Decided that the indie game research wasn't going in the direction I intended.
+I wanted to look at indie game development and trends of games released and team sizes, however I was struggling to find resources so I have changed my research to in game crafting systems.
+This will be relevant to my project as I am using crafting as a main feature.
+I have lost time to this difficulty with researching and not finding resources that feel relevant enough to the programming of this project.
+I will be working on code this weekend and catching up on research.

+## 10 November 2025
+Read up on the relevance of Godot in the game programming sphere.
+I am feeling slightly stressed about my progress as the last week has been full of coursework from other classes.
+I am hoping to catch up on my research, however I also need to begin to focus on specific elements that are needed in the report for the end of term.
+I am also catching up on programming, however there are more available resources for programming than research.
+I am a tad concerned that my reserch should be more focused on programming and development, so I will steer in that direction.

+## 3 November 2025
+Began reading up on indie games and what classifies an indie game.
+I am struggling to find research that is relevant to both programming and indie game development.
+I would like to read more on specifically Godot's impact on indie games and game development, however am struggling to find relevant articles.
+I am also struggling to find relevant articles that are not web blogs or videos.
+I also wrote a section about Potion Permit.
+I am behind on my game references but on track with the rest of my research.

+## 30 October 2025
+Before my meeting with my advisor, I was sure to have a section about game programming patterns complete.
+While unedited, it covers 5/6 main design patterns.
+I will need more about this in the future.
+Had a meeting with advisor which went very well.
+Talked about timing and yet again moved the timeline around.
+Spoke about project progress and I was glad to hear I am on track.

 ## 28 October 2025:
 Writing paragraph today.
 Will be done by tomorrow.
 Laptop charger finally working, allows me to work while not on my desktop PC which means more productivity.
 I have re-worked my plan with my advisor and am looking for a meeting this thursday with him to talk in person.